OpenRefine/FilesExtension/README.md

 # Files Extension for OpenRefine

-This extension provides the ability to create a project with details of files from folders on your system.
+OpenRefine provides a powerful feature for generating detailed file information from selected directories in your local system.
+This functionality allows users to create projects containing comprehensive file metadata.

 Features included in this extension:
-* Start an OpenRefine project by loading details of files from one or more folders on your system.
+* Start an OpenRefine project by loading details of files from one or more folders on your local system.
-* File details included are file name, extension, size in KB, creation date, last modification date, permissions, SHA-256 checksum, file data upto 1K, author and file path
+* File details included are file name, extension, size in KB, creation date, last modification date, permissions, SHA-256 checksum, author and file path

 It works with **OpenRefine 3.8.x and later versions of OpenRefine**.